What is the creatine kinase test?

 - You have recently had surgery.

-- You have recently had a shot in one of your muscles.
+- You have recently had a shot of medicine in one of your muscles.

 - You have recently been in an accident or hurt one of your muscles.